Pacific Northwest Booking Agent (WA/OR/ID)

 His second album, Think About That, arrived in 2013.
 At that point, he continued pushing forward, a one-man machine, a jack of all trades.
 The project debuted at No. 63 on the country albums chart.
 That small victory led to even more high-profile engagements, including an appearance at the 2013 Watershed Music Festival.
 He returned to the open road, as well, often performing upwards of 90-dates across the Pacific Northwest and beyond.

 2016 rolls around, and once again, he was on the fence about making another record.
 One early-spring songwriting session changed everything.
 “Down to Get Up” struck a chord in him, and he was reinvigorated to hit the grind again.
 Heading back down to Nashville, linking up with Kevin Lawson, his third record, Down to Get Up, took shape.
 This time, the album debuted at No. 41 on the country albums leaderboard.
 Still unsigned and unrepresented, McKinney as on to something big.

-That’s nothing compared to his impending I EP, which he teases is only the tip of the iceberg of what’s coming.
+Mckinney’s most recent release is an EP called I², which he teases is only the tip of the iceberg of what’s coming.
 The release blends self-penned tracks and outside cuts, which “should not have been pitched to a guy like me,” he says.
 “So much stuff has lined up.
 Everybody outside calls it luck.”

 He continues, “I had every reason to stop.
 Everyday, every year, I’m approaching this as if I’m going to be on the radio.
 Publishers came out of the woodwork and gave me stuff I had no right to, at all.
 Why?
 I don’t know.”